privatenumber/tsx/README.md

 ```

 ### Watch mode
-Run file and automatically re-run on changes.
+Run file and automatically re-run on changes:

 All imported files are watched except from the following directories:
 `node_modules`, `bower_components`, `vendor`, `dist`, and `.*` (hidden directories).